TACC/coe-332-sp25/docs/unit08/messaging.rst

   * Explain the general approach to organizing Python code into different modules and describe how to do this for the flask-based API system we are building.
   * Implement good code organization practices including denoting objects as public or private.
+  * **Design Principles.** The implementation of a task queue incorporates the principle of abstraction, while organizing code into public and private objects demonstrates the use of modularity and encapsulation.

 Task Queues